 Please note that due to worldwide regulations only trained medical staff can be allowed to treat patients.
 Volunteers/interns without medical training can assist the medical staff and work in healthcare.

-This program can only be booked as a volunteer placement
+This program can be booked as a volunteer placement and internship

 A minimum stay of 4 weeks is required.